World Powers Condemn Deadly Gaza Air Strike On Aid Workers

 It has paused its operations in Gaza.

-Spanish Prime Minister Pedro Sanchez, who Tuesday was visiting a Palestinian refugee camp in Jordan, said "I expect and demand that the Israeli government clarify as soon as possible the circumstances of this brutal attack that has taken the lives of seven aid workers who were doing nothing but helping."

-The EU's foreign policy chief Josep Borrell, who is also Spanish, said that "despite all the demands to protect civilians and humanitarian workers, we see new innocent casualties".
+The EU's foreign policy chief Josep Borrell said that "despite all the demands to protect civilians and humanitarian workers, we see new innocent casualties".

 "I condemn the attack and urge an investigation," he wrote on X.